Jerash: Modern Jerash

-Territorial expansion

-Recently the city of Jerash has expanded to include many of the surrounding areas.

 Demographics

 Jerash has an ethnically diverse population.
 The vast majority are Arabs, though the population includes small numbers of Kurds, Circassians and Armenians.
-A majority is Muslim.

 Jerash became a destination for many successive waves of foreign migrants.
 In 1885, the Ottoman authorities directed the Circassian immigrants who were mainly of peasant stock to settle in Jerash, and distributed arable land among them.
 The new immigrants have been welcomed by the local people.
 Later, Jerash also witnessed waves of Palestinian refugees who flowed to the region in 1948 and 1967.
 The Palestinian refugees settled in two camps; Souf camp near the town of Souf and Gaza (Jerash) camp at Al Ḩaddādah village.

 The Jordanian census of 1961 found 3,796 inhabitants in Jerash, of whom 270 were Christians.

 According to the Jordan national census of 2004, the population of the city was 31,650 and was ranked as the 14th largest municipality in Jordan.
 According to the last national census in 2015, the population of the city was 50,745, while the population of the governorate was 237,059.

 Culture and entertainment

 Since 1981, the old city of Jerash has hosted the Jerash Festival of Culture and Arts, a three-week-long summer program of dance, music, and theatrical performances.
-The festival is frequently attended by members of the royal family of Jordan and is hailed as one of the largest cultural activities in the region.

-In addition performances of the Roman Army and Chariot Experience (RACE) were started at the hippodrome in Jerash.
-The show runs twice daily, at 11 am and at 2 pm, and at 10 am on Fridays, except Tuesdays.
-It features forty-five legionaries in full armour in a display of Roman army drill and battle tactics, ten gladiators fighting "to the death" and several Roman chariots competing in a classical seven-lap race around the ancient hippodrome.
+Performances of the Roman Army and Chariot Experience (RACE) at the hippodrome in Jerash feature forty-five legionaries in full armor in a display of Roman army drill and battle tactics, ten gladiators fighting "to the death" and several Roman chariots competing in a classical seven-lap race around the ancient hippodrome.

-Economy

-Jerash's economy largely depends on commerce and tourism.
-Jerash is also a main source of the highly educated and skilled workforce in Jordan.
-The location of the city, being just half an hour ride from the largest three cities in Jordan (Amman, Zarqa and Irbid), makes Jerash a good business location.